Highdicom: A Python library for standardized encoding of image annotations and machine learning model outputs in pathology and radiology: References

 \subsection{Clinical use of machine learning model outputs in pathology and radiology requires domain-specific metadata}

-Medical images, image annotations, and model outputs must not only contain the actual data, such as the pixel data in case of an image, but require additional metadata that enable interpretation and use of the data.
+Medical images and image annotations must not only contain the actual data, such as the pixel data in case of an image, but require additional metadata that enable interpretation and use of the data.
 Such metadata can be grouped into information related to data representation, information about the data acquisition process and equipment, and information related to the clinical context in which the data was acquired, including identifying and descriptive information about the patient, study, and specimens.
 This contextual information that describes how the data relates to the real world is crucial for unambiguous interpretation of medical images as well as any regions of interest, measurements, or qualitative evaluations derived from them.

 To ensure that clinical decisions based on this information are made for the right patient and specimen and in the correct clinical setting, real-world entities need to be uniquely identifiable throughout the digital workflow.
-The safest way to establish an unambiguous association between the digital information (images, image annotations, and model outputs) on the one hand and clinically relevant real-world entities (patients, specimens, etc.) on the other hand is by including clinical identifiers into digital objects.
+As such it is desirable to establish an unambiguous association between the digital information (images and image annotations) on the one hand and clinically relevant real-world entities (patients, specimens, etc.) on the other hand by including clinical identifiers into digital objects.
 This furthermore facilitates exchange of information between departments and institutions upon transfer and referral of patients.
 DICOM specifies standard information object definitions and attributes to store and exchange digital images and image-derived information together with the relevant clinical identifiers as composite objects.
 The \emph{highdicom} API facilitates access to and creation of such standard DICOM objects using the Python programming language and thereby enables data engineers and scientists to develop ML models and systems that can receive inputs and return outputs that include relevant identifiers for clinical application.
 Additionally, in many cases including patient information and references to the source images, \emph{highdicom} will find and copy the relevant metadata from the dataset of the source image to reduce the room for human error as far as possible.